Producer's blockbusters suggest a few common elements

 Freudian twist: Marcus becomes excessively alarmed when Julie queries his sexual orientation.

 Social revelation: Police department organized on principles of modern American high schools.
-TOP GUN

 Plot: Maverick U.S. Naval pilot (nicknamed “Maverick” for easy identification) goes to Top Gun flight school, learns to be a team player, kills commies.